ayesha-aftab-123/ConvoKit/doc/source/storage_options.rst

 Storage Options
 =================

-Convokit naturally uses in-memory storage.
-However, we provide an alternative to using a database for storage instead.
+Convokit by default uses in-memory storage.
+However, we provide an alternative option of using a database for storage instead.

 Alternative Storage Option: Database Storage
 --------------------------------------------

-ConvoKit uses the Primary Data Format described above for distributing datasets.
+ConvoKit datasets are distributed in the JSON-based format described in :doc:`data_format`.
-The Primary Data Format is also the best choice for long term storage of static datasets, which can be loaded into memory for active computation.
+This format is also the best choice for long term storage of static datasets, which can be loaded into memory for active computation.
 On the other hand, Convokit provides an alternative storage option designed to support datasets that require both persistant storage and active computation